roombooking/resource-management-system/sql_scripts/readme.txt

 	1. drop.sql		--> Will drop all relevant keys from the database.
 	2. schema.sql	--> Will create all relevant keys.
+	3. roles.sql	--> Will create all the default roles.
-	3. populate.sql	--> Populate the Schemas with dummy data.
+	4. populate.sql	--> Populate the Schemas with dummy data.